jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

   (b) notify the person that the person’s name and the activity the person carries out have been entered on the register.
 (4) If the EPA receives a notice under subsection (1)(a) from a person whose name is already on the register kept in accordance with subsection (3), the EPA need not re-enter the person’s name on the register, but must enter next to the person’s name the activity that is specified in the notice, and notify the person that the activity has been entered on the register next to the person's name.

-### 57 Applications to be registered as participant in respect of activities listed in Schedule 4
+### 57 Applicant to be registered as participant in respect of activities listed in Schedule 4
 (1) A person who carries out an activity listed in Schedule 4, or who will do so at the time that the person’s registration takes effect, may apply to be registered as a participant in respect of the activity by application to the EPA in accordance with subsection (2).
 (2) An application under subsection (1) must—
   (a) be in the prescribed form; and